Plant Explosions Lawyer

 The plant explosion lawyers in Houston at Mithoff Law know how devastating a plant or refinery accident can be to victims and their families.
 We know how uncertain the future can seem in the wake of such a devastating accident and that you likely have many questions.
 At our firm, we strive to ease these burdens.

 We offer the strategic advantage that comes with decades of experience and a small but professional team.
-Call a plant explosions lawyer at Mithoff Law today at 713-654-1122 or request a free consultation online.
+Call a plant explosions lawyer at Mithoff Law today at 713-654-1122.